-1. What is the minimum financial need required to be eligible for a New or Renewal Cal Grant and how is it calculated?
+1. What is the minimum financial need required to be eligible for a New or Renewal Cal Grant, and how is it calculated?

-- The minimum financial need for a Cal Grant A is $14,130.
+- The minimum financial need for a Cal Grant A is $14,070 (2021-2022 cohort).

 - The minimum financial need for renewing a Cal Grant B award is $700.

-2. What are the enrollment requirements for Cal Grant A and B?To receive the full grant amount, you must be enrolled full-time.
+Cal Grant awards are limited to the equivalent of four years of full-time study, with some exceptions.
+To receive the full grant amount, you must be enrolled full-time.
 Your enrollment is verified at the end of the fifth week of classes.
-Cal Grant awards are limited to the equivalent of four years of full-time study, with some exceptions.
-If you are enrolled less than full-time, your Cal Grant will be reduced based on the following schedule and you may need to repay these funds.
+If enrolled less than full-time, your Cal Grant will be reduced based on the following schedule, and you may need to repay these funds.
 If you stay enrolled full-time, not only will you keep your full Cal Grant, you will make timely progress toward completing your degree.

 Number of Enrolled Units Cal Grant Amount to Be Repaid 9 to 11 units 25% 6 to 8 units 50% less than half-time 100%

-If you are a new or renewal Cal Grant recipient ensure you claim your award or have the correct school code listed on My Grant Info.
+If you are a new or renewal Cal Grant recipient, ensure you claim your award or have the correct school code listed on My Grant Info.